scenerystack/community/docs/reference/api/scenery/SceneImage.md

 # SceneImage

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/SceneImage.js](https://github.com/phetsims/scenery/blob/main/js/util/SceneImage.js) for the most up-to-date information.

 ## Overview

 An HTMLImageElement that is backed by a scene.
 Call update() on this SceneImage to update the image from the scene.